 - Always protect your bank and financial cards, cheque books and other important documents.
 Never hand over a PIN or password to anyone.

-- Get your affairs in order.
-Talk to your bank about setting up direct debits and pre-authorised bill payments.
+- Talk to your bank about setting up direct debits and pre-authorised bill payments.
 Consider who has third party authorisations over your accounts and ensure that they are trusted.

 - Keep a track on your bank accounts, investments and other assets.